Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Installation.rst

          spack install exadem

 .. warning::

-  It's important to note that the maximum number of vertices per particle shape is set to 8 by default.
+  Old version (<= 1.1.1) It's important to note that the maximum number of vertices per particle shape is set to 8 by default.
 To change this value, you can specify this number by adding: ``-DEXADEM_MAX_VERTICES=N``.

 .. warning::